To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

 Single payment whole life insurance is also tax-deferred and can be an efficient asset transfer vehicle that maximizes estate value while deferring income taxes on the growth of the single payment.
 Unlike traditional life insurance, the investor makes just one payment which buys a guaranteed death benefit that is guaranteed to be greater than the single payment.

 Most annuities have a tax-deferred feature and so do many retirement plans under the Internal Revenue Code.
 As a result, when you use an annuity to fund a retirement plan that is tax-deferred, your annuity will not provide any necessary or additional tax deferral for that retirement plan.
 Annuities do have features other than tax deferral that may help you reach your retirement goals.
 You should consult your tax advisor prior to making a purchase for an explanation of the tax implications to you.

 Annuities are not short-term liquid investments.
 Upon withdrawal, the amounts available to you may be worth more or less than the original amount invested.
 Consult a tax advisor regarding annuity taxation as it applies to your circumstances.
 Please be aware that tax laws may change which may impact the tax treatment of annuities.
 Consult your tax advisor for more information and details applicable to your situation.
 Withdrawals are subject to income tax.
 In addition, withdrawals made before age 59½ are generally subject to an additional 10% early withdrawal federal tax penalty.

-Dreyfus refers to Dreyfus Service Organization, Inc., a licensed insurance agency.
+Dreyfus refers to BNY Mellon Insurance Agency, Inc., a licensed insurance agency.